 - Copy of the Passport of the account holder (self-attested by the account holder)

 - Valid Identity proof of the authorised representative (Aadhaar Card, Driving License, Voter ID Card, Pass Port, NREGA Card, PAN Card, Identity Card Issued by Government Department, Public Sector Unit to its Staff)

 No. The other currency notes and coins in circulation are not affected and continue to be legal tender.

 I hope this article helps you as an NRI in converting your 500 and 1000-rupee notes

 I had a few ₹500 and ₹1000 notes here when we flew out of India after our last trip.
 For us, as a coincidence, my wife was travelling to India on 08 Nov and our parents informed of this news in time so my wife carried them with her to exchange in India.

 Which option worked for you?
 Do let me know in the comments below.

-If this post helped you, do share with your friends, family members and colleagues residing overseas.
+If this post helped you, do share it with your friends, family members and colleagues residing overseas.
 You could be saving them thousands 😉

 Disclaimer: The options mentioned above are based on my experience and personal opinion.
 The option that worked for me might not be suited to you.
-I suggest assessing your own situation to make an informed decision – you may consider taking advice from financial planner if you need further details.
+I suggest assessing your own situation to make an informed decision – you may consider taking advice from a financial planner if you need further details.